The Cost of Colonoscopies for the Uninsured in Select Alabama Cities

 What influences costs in Huntsville?

+Data shows that provider and facility scarcity definetly makes a difference.
 The recent merger of Huntsville Emergency Medical Services Inc. (HEMSI) with Huntsville Hospital Health System in January 2024 indicates ongoing healthcare consolidation in the area.

 What about help for the uninsured in Huntsville?